Confusion of Tongues

 The tongues described in the Bible are known and used languages.
-Every tongue is a language that has meaning to a people somewhere in the world.
+Every tongue is a language that has meaning to ordinary people somewhere in the world.

 Undoubtedly there are all sorts of languages in the world, yet none of them is without meaning.
 If then I do not grasp the meaning of what someone is saying, I am a foreigner to the speaker, and he is a foreigner to me.
 (1 Corinthians 14:10-11)

-We're told in 1 Corinthians 14 that speaking in tongues is a sign to the unbelieving Jew; and God's purpose was to communicate the Gospel to him.
-It's to bring the lost Jews to Christ.
+God explained that He will reach His people using foreigners and the heavy burden of the law to do it.
+Now here in this 1 Corinthians 14 passage, Isaiah 28 is quoted to plainly lay out the purpose of tongues.
+Speaking in tongues is a sign to the unbelieving Jew and it started at Pentecost.
+God’s purpose was to communicate the Gospel.
+It’s to bring the lost Jews to Christ.

 In the Law it is written: "Through men of strange tongues and through the lips of foreigners I will speak to this people, but even then they will not listen to me," says the Lord.
 Tongues, then, are a sign, not for believers but for unbelievers; prophecy, however, is for believers, not for unbelievers.
 (1 Corinthians 14:21-22)

 Tongues are not for the saved, especially not in their assemblies.
-In fact, if a lost sinner were to walk in while someone was speaking in a tongue (a foreign language), he would think the whole group to be crazy.
+In fact, if an unbeliever were to walk in while someone was speaking in a tongue (a foreign language), he would think the whole group to be crazy.

 So if the whole church comes together and everyone speaks in tongues, and some who do not understand or some unbelievers come in, will they not say that you are out of your mind?
 (1 Corinthians 14:23)

-God has provided another way for believers to communicate in their assembly: Prophecy.
-That's merely speaking what God has told us through His Son. --It's all recorded in the Bible.
+There is another way for believers to communicate in their assembly: Prophecy.
+That’s merely speaking what God has told us through His Son. –It’s all recorded in the Bible.

 But if an unbeliever or someone who does not understand comes in while everybody is prophesying, he will be convinced by all that he is a sinner and will be judged by all, and the secrets of his heart will be laid bare.
 So he will fall down and worship God, exclaiming, "God is really among you!"
 (1 Corinthians 14:23-25)